Update – July 8, 2025

 Congress subsequently used the Congressional Review Act (CRA) authority to pass a Joint Resolution disapproving the EPA's WEC Rule.
 Upon presidential signature, this action made the rule ineffective.
 A significant aspect of the CRA process is its restriction on the agency that issued the rule (the EPA) from issuing a new "substantially similar" rule in the future, unless specifically authorized by Congress.

-Although the WEC Rule was effective January 1, 2025, its established payment deadline for 2024 emissions (due August 31, 2025) is no longer binding due to the repeal.
-This situation presents a challenge: while the statutory requirement in the IRA for the EPA to impose and collect the methane tax remains in place, the necessary administrative details for companies to precisely calculate and make the payment, previously contained in the repealed WEC Rule, are currently absent.
-This raises questions regarding potential future liability for 2024 reported emissions and how such matters might be resolved.
+Although the WEC Rule technically took effect on January 1, 2025, the original payment deadline for 2024 emissions (August 31, 2025) is no longer applicable due to the CRA repeal and the subsequent 10-year delay in the tax’s enforcement.
+This situation presents a challenge: while the statutory requirement in the IRA for the EPA to impose and collect the methane tax remains in place, the administrative framework to support compliance—previously contained in the repealed WEC Rule—is now absent.
+Although the tax has been delayed until 2034, how it will ultimately be implemented remains unresolved.

 Despite repealing the WEC Rule, the CRA action did not eliminate the underlying methane tax requirement in the IRA.
-A complete repeal of the tax would require Congress to pass new legislation through the standard process; some members have indicated an intention to pursue such efforts.
+Even with the 10 year delay in its implementation, a complete repeal of the tax would require Congress to pass new legislation through the standard process; some members have indicated an intention to pursue such efforts.

 In the interim, the CRA significantly constrains the EPA's ability to issue a new rule to implement the methane tax.
 The prohibition against issuing a "substantially the same" rule limits the EPA's discretion to recreate the prior implementation framework, absent specific congressional authorization.
 The interpretation of "substantially the same" is subject to discussion, and the likelihood of the EPA undertaking a new regulation also depends on executive branch administrative priorities.